Perry Caravello: Career

-Caravello started acting and standup comedy around 1988, performing in an aggressive style inspired by his idol Sam Kinison, which earned him the nickname "Scary Perry", and early in his career was trying to get into The Comedy Store when then host Don Barris challenged him to have his chest shaved onstage with a razor and no soap.
+Caravello started acting and standup comedy around 1988, performing in an aggressive style inspired by his idol Sam Kinison, which earned him the nickname "Scary Perry".
+Early in his career he was trying to get standup spots at The Comedy Store, when an open mic host named Don Barris gave him a challenge to shave his own chest onstage with a razor and no soap.
 Caravello did the stunt and was given a regular spot at the comedy club.
-This was the beginning of frequent comedic collaborations between Caravello and Barris, along with Tony Barbieri (aka "Mole").
-All of which were typically at the expense of Perry.
-Caravello has alleged that in 1992 he was coerced into giving a handjob to a casting director, where in turn, he received fellatio in order to get a role in a movie.
+This was the beginning of frequent comedic collaborations between Caravello and Barris, along with Tony Barbieri (aka "Mole"), all of which were typically at the expense of Perry.
+Caravello has alleged that in 1992 he was coerced into giving a handjob to a male casting director, where in turn, he received fellatio in order to receive three SAG vouchers and a role in a movie.

-In 2003, Caravello starred in the Comedy Central reality movie Windy City Heat, directed by Bobcat Goldthwait and written by Barris and Barbieri.
+In 2003, Caravello starred in the Comedy Central reality movie Windy City Heat, directed by Bobcat Goldthwait, produced by comedians Jimmy Kimmel and Adam Carolla under their company Jackhole Productions (with TV/film producer Daniel Kellison), and written by Barris and Barbieri.
 All three co-starred as well.
-The movie was one elaborate prank on Perry who was under the impression he had landed his first starring role in a major motion picture.
+The movie was one elaborate prank on Caravello who was under the impression he had landed his first starring role in a major motion picture.
 The movie followed him from the beginning being cast in the picture to the conclusion of the "one-night only" premiere where he was awarded a trophy for his outstanding work.
-Jimmy Kimmel's Jackhole Productions produced the movie.
+It is speculated that Caravello earned at least $50,000 for his role in the film.

-He had roles in Hot Package, Derek and Simon: The Show, and Virtuosity and was also an extra in Austin Powers in Goldmember where he can be seen multiple times during the prison rap scene.
+He had roles in the Adult Swim shows Hot Package and Smiling Friends, as well as Derek and Simon: The Show, and Virtuosity and was also an extra in Austin Powers in Goldmember where he can be seen multiple times during the prison rap scene.

 After Windy City Heat, Caravello started working with Richard Heene on a project called Psyience Detectives in which they played storm chasing detectives.
 The project ended during production in 2006 when the two men got involved in a physical altercation while filming.
 After the Balloon boy hoax perpetrated by Richard Heene, Caravello made frequent TV appearances in which he was interviewed in regard to Heene's character.
-He was then invited on Jimmy Kimmel Live! where he was lampooned for taking advantage of his "15 minutes of fame" in light of the incident.
+He was then invited on Jimmy Kimmel Live!, where he was lampooned for taking advantage of his "15 minutes of fame" in light of the incident.

 In 2010, Caravello, Barris and Barbieri started a weekly comedy podcast called The Big 3 Podcast, on Adam Carolla's ACE Broadcasting Network.
 In 2011 the show moved to Barris' own network, before ending in April 2015.
 Caravello has spoken on Simply Don The Podcast from 2014 through 2020.

 Perry was prank-called by The Jerky Boys on the track "Perry's Slacks" on the 2020 album The Jerky Boys.